 Test and Protect strategy is Scotland's approach to preventing the spread of coronavirus in the community.

-Physical distancing of 2 metres continues to be required in Scotland and encouraging the use of face coverings in all shops whilst mandatory on public transport.
+Physical distancing of 2 metres continues to be required in Scotland (with some exemptions) and the use of face coverings in all shops and on public transport is mandatory.

 - Email: email@example.com